ambertunnell/ambertunnell.github.io/source/_posts/2014-06-29-analyzing-instance-variables-in-ruby.markdown

 end
 ```
 Now, we have a method that accesses the @age instance variable that is initialized upon instantiation.
-By using '@' instead of 'self.', we are directly accessing that variable.
+By using '@' instead of 'self', we are directly accessing that variable.

-But, say, what if we wanted a variable that actually equals age + 2?
+But, what if we wanted a variable that actually equals age + 2?
 We could add in that variable and use it throughout.
 Like so:

 ```ruby Cat class
 class Cat